lzwjava/blog-source/_posts/2019-12-15-shutdown-en.md

 I have thought of two plans:

 1. With 55 million in funding, during liquidation, 50% is paid back immediately, and the remaining 50% is agreed to be repaid within 5 years.
-The company's assets are currently 39 million, 27.5 million for Laughing Come and Lei Fei shareholders, and the remaining 11.5 million for Li Zhimi.
-Li Zhimi should repay the two shareholders 27.5 million within 5 years.
+The company's assets are currently 39 million, 27.5 million for Laughing Come and Lei Fei shareholders, and the remaining 11.5 million for Zhiwei.
+Zhiwei should repay the two shareholders 27.5 million within 5 years.
 2. With 55 million in funding, during liquidation, 50% is paid back immediately, and the remaining 50% is not required to be repaid.
-The remaining 11.5 million is considered Li Zhimi's earnings from his years of hard work in starting the business.
+The remaining 11.5 million is considered Zhiwei's earnings from his years of hard work in starting the business.

 I know everyone earns money hard, and as we experience more in society, we realize how difficult it is for parents.
 I'm very grateful to every person who supports me.
 When I hate those who caused me losses, those who took advantage of me, those who didn't work hard and didn't pay me back, and those who completely cheated me, I appreciate those who have been kind to me even more.
 I'm sorry that, despite my past promises to make a lot of money for the shareholders, unfortunately, I don't have that ability at the moment.